wcooley/docker-grouper/README.md

   tier/grouper gsh -registry -check -runscript -noprompt
 ```

-Also, it is possible to just connect directly to the container, create the DDL, and copy it out:
+Also, it is possible to just connect directly to the container, create the DDL, and copy it out.
+This is necessary if your DBAs would prefer to manually execute the DDL to create the schema objects:

 ```console
 $ docker container run -it --name grouper \